facebookresearch/nevergrad/docs/adding_an_algorithm.md

 All algorithms derive from a base class named `Optimizer` and are registered through a decorator.
 The implementation of the base class is [here](../nevergrad/optimization/base.py).
 This base class implements the `ask` and `tell` interface.

 It records all evaluated points through the `archive` attribute of class `Archive`.
-It can be seen be used as if it was of type `Dict[np.ndarray, Value]`, but since `np.ndarray` are not hashable, the underlying implementation converts arrays into bytes and register them into the `archive.bytesdict` dictionary. `Archive` however does not implement `keys` and `items` methods because converting from bytes to array is not very efficient, one should therefore interate on `bytesdict` and the keys can then be transformed back to arrays using `np.frombuffer(key)`.
+It can be seen be used as if it was of type `Dict[np.ndarray, Value]`, but since `np.ndarray` are not hashable, the underlying implementation converts arrays into bytes and register them into the `archive.bytesdict` dictionary. `Archive` however does not implement `keys` and `items` methods because converting from bytes to array is not very efficient, one should therefore integrate on `bytesdict` and the keys can then be transformed back to arrays using `np.frombuffer(key)`.
 See [OnePlusOne implementation](../nevergrad/optimization/optimizerlib.py) for an example.

 The key tuple if the point location, and `Value` is a class with attributes: